yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 And clearly, there must be a binary/script that generates that configuration when user changes the password OR the router is factory reset.

-The file `secath0` stores the configuration.
-All the files are attached in the archive to this article.
-I select only relevant lines.
+The file `secath0` stores the current WiFi configuration.
+I select only relevant lines for simplicity.
 The configuration file stated:

 ```
 interface=ath0
 bridge=rndbr1
-logger_stdout=-1
-logger_stdout_level=2
 dump_file=/tmp/hostapd.dump
 ctrl_interface=/var/run/hostapd
 ssid=UPC2495638